0xawais/c-uas-llm/README.md

 # CUasApp

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.7.
+This project was created using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.7.

 ## Setup